• Skip to main content

 Vanilla Bean Scones by Mildly Meandering

 Vanilla Bean Scones – A delicious baked treat perfect for breakfast with a cup of tea!
 A crisp vanilla bean scone with a vanilla bean glaze!
-The perfect easy scone recipe!
+The perfect easy great scones recipe!

 Cinnamon Chip Scones by A Day in Candiland